 “Obviously, we did that already.”
 (And just like that, he put them both in one sentence)…

-OK, Captain, I get it, obviously you’re the smartest guy in the room and NO ONE else can have an idea or improve upon one previously tried.
-You’ve already done everything that could POSSIBLY be done and therefore someone else suggesting it… or something similar… or the opportunity to revisit and brainstorm a solution… is OBVIOUSLY a waste a time.
+OK, Captain, I get it.
+Obviously you’re the smartest guy in the room and NO ONE else can have an idea or improve upon one previously tried.
+You’ve already done everything that could POSSIBLY be done and therefore someone else suggesting it… or something similar… or the opportunity to revisit and brainstorm a solution… is OBVIOUSLY a waste of time.

 Or is it?

-What was obvious to him may have been new or worthwhile to others to explore.
+What seemed obvious to him may have been new or worthwhile for others to explore.

 Obviously he was stonewalling me.
 I should have realized that already.
 And he was somewhat oblivious to my annoyance at his overuse of the word obvious.